JaeYeopHan/-Deprecated-resume/README.md

 # For publishing,
 $ npm install -g now

-# Change data in `templates.resume.mdx` with markdown syntax.
+# Change data in `templates/resume.md` with markdown syntax.
 $ code .
-# Writing resume in resume.mdx file on your favorite editor.
+# Writing resume in resume.md file on your favorite editor.

 # Prepare to publish.
 # In package.json, change the alias to your name.